gooofy/zamia-speech/README.md

 ========

 We have various models plus source code and binaries for the tools used to build these models available for download.
-Everything is free and open source,
+Everything is free and open source.

 All our model and data downloads can be found here: [Downloads](http://goofy.zamia.org/zamia-speech/)